p91g/patrick-moore.github.io/_pages/about.md

 {% endcomment %}
 I hold a PhD in Intelligent Transport Systems and am fascinated in understanding urban space from a data perspective.

-My PhD examined novel methods for predicting UK bikeshare demand and optimising station network structure.

-It was the first to study multiple UK cities simultaneously, developing a hierarchical model that estimated regional and local effects of the urban environment.

-To address the complexity of optimising station network structure, I adapted an Evolutionary Algorithm (EA), integrating urban characteristics into its objective function.

-The approach ensured that station network design adapted to urban context, maximised predicted ridership and minimised overall journey impedance.

 What is this site for?
 ------
 I've created this site to host some examples of the methods used in my PhD research.
 Hopefully others interested in the field find some of it useful!